 An early job interview question, asked to assess how much you have researched the company, is: “What do you know about this company?” or “Have you heard about this company before?”.
 A rapid answer to this question is critical as it determines their first impressions and can determine the ‘tone’ of the rest of the interview.

-For this reason, I always recommend you find the answers to some of these questions, and you do as much reading as possible about the interviewers and the company ahead of the interview.
+For this reason, we always recommend you find the answers to some of these questions, and you do as much reading as possible about the interviewers and the company ahead of the interview.

 - First of all, you need to clearly understand what type of interview it is: is it a competency-based interview?
 Is it a group assessment?
 Will you need to solve case studies?
 Ask as much as you can of the recruiter or the person who called you; you need to know exactly what will be requested from you during the interview.